yulianakz/postgresql-etl-pipeline-public/README.md

 The first time the Flask container boots it auto-imports a demo baby ("Adriana") from the bundled CSV files, so the DAGs have something to extract.

 ---
+## License & Usage

+This project is for portfolio and demonstration purposes only.
+All rights reserved.
+No permission is granted to use, modify, or redistribute this software for any purpose.
+It is provided "as is" without warranty of any kind.